 Prioritizing your marriage over your wedding is a beautiful place to grow from.
-While the wedding day itself is dreamt of, saved for, and planned out, it can be magical without being financially detrimental.
-You’ll find you carry over some of the same conversations you had while planning your wedding while having conversations about preparing for marriage.
-What you two talk about in regard to how to save money for the big day will probably lead you to some great ideas you take with you after the wedding season.
+While you dream of, save for and plan the wedding day, it can be magical without hurting you financially.
+You’ll have some of the same conversations you had while planning your wedding when you talk about preparing for marriage.
+Those “money-saving” talks for the big day can lead you to some great ideas after the wedding.

 It wouldn’t surprise me if you talked about:

-- Cutting down on how often you eat and drink out
+- Cutting down on how often you eat/drink out

 - Setting saving goals